telerik/document-processing-docs/libraries/radwordsprocessing/overview.md

 ## Model
 The model of **RadWordsProcessing** includes:

 * [**Sections**]({%slug radwordsprocessing-model-section%}): You can customize the sections using the properties exposed by the corresponding class.
-The library provides support for customizing the headers, footers and watermarks for a section as well.
+The library provides support for customizing the headers, footers, and watermarks for a section as well.

 * [**Paragraphs**]({%slug radwordsprocessing-model-paragraph%}): The properties and methods related to paragraphs enable you to change its collection of inlines and appearance.

 * [**Tables**]({%slug radwordsprocessing-model-table%}): An API for inserting, editing and removing tables.
-You can also change their rows, cells, appearance and content.
+You can also change their rows, cells, appearance, and content.

 * **Inlines**:
 	* [Runs]({%slug radwordsprocessing-model-run%})